calext/basic-group-chat/README.md

-# gchat
+# Group Chat
-group chat with pusher
+This is a group chat demonstration built with the following:
+- Vanilla javascript
+- php
+- Pusher API